Mentoring the Next Generation

 - Attend mentor orientation and periodic conference calls throughout the season

-- Host an annual site visit with a staff member including overnight accommodation if distance requires it
+- Host an annual site visit with a staff member, including overnight accommodation if distance requires it

-Program Support and Benefits
+Mentor Support and Benefits

 - Outreach and promotion, including advertising online, in print, and in communities local to each apprenticeship